AarryaSaraf/Compilers-CSE302-/README.md

 All optimization in SSA Form is done in `SSAOptimizer` in `lib/ssa.py`.
 We have 3 optimizations:

 1. Copy Propagation: A copy in SSA form `%1.n = copy %0.m` can be replaced by gloablly renaming `%1.n` as `%0.m`.
-THis is rather straight forward to do.
-An requires only one single pass
+This is rather straight forward to do and only requires only one single pass.
 2. Null choice elimination and rename simplification.
-These are used im union each time we perform all possible rename simplifications we follow up by eliminating all null choice phis.
+These are used im union: each time we perform all possible rename simplifications we follow up by eliminating all null choice phis.
 This goes on until we can't find any renames any more.

 ## SSA Deconstruction

 The deconstruction is implemented in `SSADeconstructor` in `lib/ssa.py`.
 This performs the advanced deconstruction technique outlined in the lecture:

-Every `%x.0 = phi (L1 : %y1.v1, ..., Ln: %yn.vn)` gets converted into a `%x.0 = copy %yi.vi` at the end of the `Li` block.
-If we have any circular copies that could lead to dangerous undesired overrides we detect this and insert a dummy vaariable to break the cycle as outlined in the lecture.
+Every `%x.0 = phi (L1 : %y1.v1, ..., Ln: %yn.vn)` gets converted into a `%x.0 = copy %yi.vi` at the end of the `Li` block in random order.
+If we have any circular copies that could lead to dangerous undesired overrides we detect this and insert a dummy variable to break the cycle as outlined in the lecture for unconventional SSA destruction.

 Also we rename all the versioned SSATemps into regular unversioned TACTemps.